NLog/NLog.Web/README.md

 ## ASP.NET Core 1 / ASP.NET Core 2

 ------
- ℹ️  Missing the trace en debug logs in .NET Core 2?
-Set `ILoggingBuilder.SetMinimumLevel()`
+ℹ️  Missing the trace and debug logs in .NET Core 2?
+[Check your appsettings.json](https://github.com/NLog/NLog.Web/wiki/Missing-trace%5Cdebug-logs-in-ASP.NET-Core-2%3F)
 -----

 :warning: Not all targets and layout renders are implemented for .NET Standard.
 See the [Platform support table](https://github.com/NLog/NLog/wiki/platform-support)